Email for Job Seekers: Etiquette, Strategies, and Best Practices to Help You Succeed

 Before you start sending out job search-related emails, make a visit to your email program's "format" toolbar.
 If typically you use any non-standard elements in your emails, reset everything to the default setting.
 Delete signature files, automatic attachments, or any unusual format settings, and select a 10- or 12-point standard black font.
 You want to stand out from the crowd, but you don't want to be remembered as the applicant whose emails are bedecked with purple curlicue lettering and a glittery animated GIF!

 Err on the Side of Formality.

-According to Orville Pierson, author of The Unwritten Rules of the Highly Effective Job Search, one of the most common mistakes jobseekers make in their emails is adopting too casual a tone, which can come off as presumptuous and unprofessional.
+One of the most common mistakes jobseekers make in their emails is adopting too casual a tone, which can come off as presumptuous and unprofessional.
 It's possible to be both friendly and formal in emails with potential employers, he says.
 Aim for a pleasant and polite tone, rather than an overly chummy one.

 Edit, Edit, and Edit Some More.

 You might not use the spellchecker when you're emailing your friends and family, but it's a must when you're composing job search-related emails.
 A few basic errors in spelling, punctuation, or grammar may not only make you look bad -- it may also send the message that you don't care very much about landing the position.

 In addition to basic editing, make sure you check the address and recipient list before you send an email to a potential employer.
 Misdirected job search emails are a major faux pas that could torpedo your chances of landing your dream job -- or keeping your current position.
 Another common email mistake is the classic 'reply all' error -- accidentally selecting this instead of 'reply' could broadcast your job search intentions a lot more widely than you want to, so be careful.

 Remember that each email you send is likely to be scrutinized as rigorously as your resume, so take pains to keep your correspondence as professional as possible.